-Tibetan literature, which started flourishing in the 1980s, reflected this search.
-Most authors supported adopting a modern identity since it was a new concept in Tibet, identified with progress.
-Authors adopting this approach were, from the outset, more open to the concepts of modernization and innovation.
-Those who promoted a return to religious tradition were mostly part of the religious leadership: they had just begun reestablishing their status.
-Their fear of a secular culture’s influence on young Tibetans derived primarily from the regime’s interest in weakening religion while supporting secular culture as a way of strengthening Tibetan nationalism.
-The conflict between supporters and opponents of tradition manifested in the Tibetan literature at that time, along with the flourishing of new literary genres such as magic realism, fantasy, and avant-garde literature.
+Tibetan literature, which started flourishing in the 1980s, reflected a search for modern Tibetan identity.
+Most authors supported adopting a modern identity, a new concept in Tibet identified with progress.
+Authors adopting this approach were, from the outset, more open to modernization and innovation.
+Those who promoted a return to religious tradition were mostly part of the religious elite that had begun reestablishing its status.
+Their fear of the influence of secular culture on Tibetan youth derived primarily from China’s interest in strengthening a modern Tibetan identity by supporting the already emergent secular culture while continuing to weaken traditional religion as a way of The conflict between supporters and opponents of tradition was reflected in the Tibetan literature of that time, along with the flourishing of new literary genres, such as magic realism, fantasy, and avant-garde literature.

 The Fantasy of Tibet